 In my previous article I took a look at getting a basic admin panel to appear in the sample application.
-In this article I will take a look at linking a web service to the plugin so that we can convert PDFs to HTML.
-But first, we need to upload PDFs.
-The web service I’ll be using is our own PDF to HTML converter.
+In this article, I will take a look at linking a custom web service to the plugin, so that we can convert PDFs to HTML5 using our BuildVu product.
+But first, we need to upload PDFs to WordPress.

 The admin page should now look like this when a file has been uploaded:

-Now we want to actually convert the file to html using our web service.
-Below I have amended the conversion method onto the plugin (Note: using the converter requires a username and password – to sign up for a free trial click here):
+Now we want to actually convert the file to HTML using the web service.
+Below I have amended the conversion method onto the plugin, you can find our php IDRCloudClient on github:

 And if we look in the output directory of the plugin folder, we should see our converted document:

 Now that we know how to upload a PDF file to the media directory, it is also possible to create a list of the files to display and then select which one to use.
 I won’t mention how to do it here for the sake of brevity but if you’re interested in trying this, have a look at get_posts() method on the WordPress Codex.